WHAT’S THE BEST FENCE FOR AUSTIN, TX? A MATERIAL-BY-MATERIAL BREAKDOWN

-Wood, vinyl, metal, composite, or concrete—with so many options, here are some things to consider.
+Wood, vinyl, metal, composite, concrete, or masonry—with so many options, here are some things to consider.

 NOT ALL FENCES AGE THE SAME WAY

 Most people focus on 2 things when picking a fence: cost and curb appeal.
-But it’s also important to consider how long the fence will last, what maintenance it requires, and its overall environmental impact.
+But it’s also important to consider how long the fence will last, how long it will look good, what maintenance it requires, and its overall environmental impact.
 Plus, materials react differently to sunlight, moisture, and temperature changes.
-And here in Austin, TX, we experience the extremes at times
+And here in Austin, TX, we experience the extremes at times.

 Here’s a simple breakdown to help you make a more informed choice, especially in places like Austin, where heat, sun, and soil type matter.